yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates also long-lived certificates managed with the ACME protocol.
 The most noticeable difference between long-lived and STAR certificates is the way the termination of the delegation is managed.
-In the case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on CRL and OCSP to propagate to the relying parties.
+In the case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) to propagate to the relying parties.

 In case the delegated identity is a domain name, this document also provides a way for the NDC to inform the IdO about the CNAME mappings that need to be